IsmailAlaouiAbdellaoui/weather-forecasting-explainable-recurrent-convolutional-NN/README.rst

 -----

 - The scripts contain the models, the data preprocessing, as well as the training and testing files.
-- Additionaly, you can find pretrained models in the "saved_models" folders, for the 2 weather features, and the 3 steps ahead.
+- Additionaly, you can find pretrained models in the "saved_models" folders, for the 2 weather features, and the 3 steps ahead..

 🔗 Citation
 -----